webpack/webpack.js.org/src/content/concepts/entry-points.md

     './src/file_1.js',
     './src/file_2.js'
   ],
   output: {
     filename: 'bundle.js'
   }
 };
 ```

-The example above shows that array syntax can easily combine multiple entries to one bundle.js file

-This is a great choice when you are looking to quickly setup a webpack configuration for an application or tool with one entry point (i.e. a library).
+Single Entry Syntax is a great choice when you are looking to quickly setup a webpack configuration for an application or tool with one entry point (i.e. a library).
 However, there is not much flexibility in extending or scaling your configuration with this syntax.

 ## Object Syntax